 Erik turned in his suit and tie for Grundens and XtraTufs and couldn’t be happier in his retirement.
 With deep roots on neighboring Henry Island, saving the oyster farm is a longtime dream come true for both Erik and Andrea.
 Free time for Erik is spent fishing, fishing, as well as fishing.

 Andrea’s vision of the farm as a place for people to experience first-hand the community and hard work that surrounds sustainable aquaculture farming has exceeded all expectations.
-With a deeply held belief in giving back, Andrea donates 100% of her profits as an exhibiting artist to educational scholarships, and sits on the board of trustees for the San Juan Preservation Trust.
-Andrea’s commute to the farm from her home on Henry Island is often via an hour-long row in her rowing shell, Oystercatcher.
+With a deeply held belief in giving back, Andrea donates 100% of her profits as an exhibiting artist to charity and educational scholarships.

-A San Juan Island native, Sam has been working with us at the farm since its early stages of rebirth, while putting himself through school at Oregon State University.
-Now elevated to Assistant Manager, Sam is never short of ideas for improving the farm.
+A San Juan Island native, Sam has been working with us at the farm since its early stages of rebirth, while putting himself through OSU.
+Now elevated to General Manager, Sam is the glue that holds the farm together.
 Usually the first one to arrive and the last one to leave, Sam is known to squeeze in some early morning fishing before the long hours at the farm begin.

 Retired from a career in the nonprofit world, Bella made her way into our zany world of shellfish farming.
-Providing some much-needed order to our chaos, Bella has jumped into life on this shellfish farm with flair as she skillfully navigates everything from Shigoku bag construction to oyster shucking demonstrations, and, most importantly, master maker of our barbecue butters.
 We are grateful to have Bella, with her vast experience in events planning, take on the position of Events Coordinator for our Net Shed.
-(We are also grateful to be recipients of her extraordinary gardening talents).

 Farm Fixture, Sage, Heart of it all